AdrienGlmz/dna-methylation-cancer/README.md

 ## Repo structure

-This repository is divided into the following folders.
-Each folder will have its own README.
+The main file in this repo is the `working-notebook` Jupyter notebook.
+It walks through every steps in the pipeline from data acquisition to model deployment.

+The jupyter notebook is importing code from the other folders in this repo.
- 1. `dataproc_processing`
+ 1. `configs`

-    This folder holds pySpark scripts that were used as pre-processing steps.
-    Those scripts are designed to work with a Dataproc instance.
+    This folder contains  configuration files and environment variables

- 2. `data_engineering`
+ 2. `feature_engineering`

-    This folder holds Python scripts that are used for data engineering.
+    This folder holds Python modules that are used for feature engineering.
-    This folder creates a Python library that is then called by the scripts in the `3.modeling` folder.
+    This folder creates a Python library that is then called by the `working-notebook` Jupyter Notebook.

- 3. `modeling`
+ 3. `sql_queries`

-    This folder holds Jupyter Notebook files were used for modeling experiments.
+    This folder contains text files that can be read as SQL queries.

  4. `ai-platform-training`

     This folder holds configuration scripts to launch a AI Platform Training job.